lizacherem/AIGT_RU/README.md

-# AI-generated text Detection in Russian.
+# AI-generated text Detection in Russian
 This repository contains code and data associated with the MA thesis on AI-generated text Detection in Russian.

 # Abstract